samuelhbne/server-v2ray/README.md

 - Please replace "8443" with the TCP port number you want to listen.
 - Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you want to set for V2ray client auth.
 - Please replace /home/ubuntu/mydomain.duckdns.org with the folder where TLS cert saved.
-- If not pointed by '--share-cert', server-v2ray will request a new TLS cert from Letsencrypt
+- If not appointed by '--cert' option, server-v2ray will request a new TLS cert from Letsencrypt
 - You can optionally assign a HOOK-URL to update the DDNS domain-name pointing to the current server public IP address.

 ## How to verify if server-v2ray is running properly